-□ Textbook
+- \Box Textbook

-□ Index cards
+- \Box Index cards

+- \Box A flash drive

-☐ Writing utensils
+- \Box Writing utensils

-□ Access to a video recorder
+- \Box Access to a video recorder

-$\hfill \square$ Access to a modern computer and common software
+- \Box Access to a modern computer and common software

-☐ Access to the Internet
+- \Box Access to the Internet

-☐ A YouTube account
+- □ A YouTube account

 Required Textbook: This course requires you to have access to "A Speaker's Guidebook" (O'Hair, Stewart, & Rubenstein).
 5th or 6th edition are both acceptable.
 Copies are available at the campus bookstore and online through a number of retailers, including Amazon.
-You will need this textbook in order to successfully complete the course.
+You will need access this textbook in order to successfully complete the course.
 The textbook is very affordable, and there is a copy of the textbook on reserve in the library for you to use if you do not wish to purchase a copy or are waiting for one to arrive.
 I do not assign readings for the class at large, but will direct you to specific sections of the textbook based on your needs.
 I recommend that you also seek information proactively based on your understanding of upcoming assignments and your own skills.
 I may also distribute a variety of additional readings during this class, these readings will primarily be selected based on the needs of the class or the individual student.

 Required Supplies: You will also need index cards and writing utensils for this class.
 Index cards are the only acceptable medium for any notes that you refer to during your presentation.
 This includes presentations as part of in-class activities.
+If you have notes on anything else (torn up scraps of paper, etc.) you will have to present without them.

 Required Technology: You will need access to a recording device in order to practice, evaluate, and submit your presentations.
 The video camera included on the majority of modern cell phones works well for this task as does the web cam included in the majority of modern laptop computers.
 You will need access to a modern computer which is capable of running software that will allow you to create and modify written documents and presentation aids.
 Software commonly used for these tasks include Microsoft Word and PowerPoint, though there are other options.
 See the section on technology issues below for details about preparing and submitting files.
+You will need to have a flash drive to load any electronic presentation aids used during in-class presentations.

 YouTube: You will be required to post videos of presentations to YouTube and share links to them through Moodle as part of this class.
 You are not required to post these videos to an existing account.
 Creating a separate account dedicated to this class is fine.
+YouTube videos may be set to public or unlisted, but cannot be turned in if they are uploaded as private.
+I recommend that you choose to upload your videos as "unlisted" videos.
+You may chose to switch the accessibility of these videos to "private" (recommended) or delete them (not recommended) once the presentation assignment has been graded.